whymariyam/langgraph-budget-analyzer/README.md

 ```

 Write your budget and click Enter to see your most expensive purchases and track how much balance you've remaining after your paid invoices.

+Read main.py: psycopg2 connections themselves are not entirely thread-safe to share across multiple concurrent workers, so opening a fresh connection per thread is a safe approach.
+Although opening and closing physical database connections over and over inside a threaded loop adds connection overhead and can hit database connection limits if your worker count grows.
+If you scale max_workers beyond 10, you'll want to swap that out for a thread-safe connection pool (like psycopg2.pool.ThreadedConnectionPool).